angeluriot/Papermap/doc/contribute/paper.md

 </table>

 * If unclear, select `No consensus yet`
+* If the paper does not mention previous work, select `Not specified`
 * If you don't have access to the full text of the paper and the abstract does not help, select `(No access)`

 ## Paper result